virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 Content Modification Setup
 =========================================================
-Please use the provided files as templates, as this will assist you in content creating, reducing the time in searching for answers.
+Please use the provided files as templates, as this will assist you in content creating, reducing the time in searching for the answers.

+> **Note:** `jupyter-book build` builds content from the *markdown* and jupyter notebook files, hence their content needs modifying.

 * The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` folder.
 * Please keep in mind that, when changing images and modifying files, the referencing throughout `.md` and `.ipynb` files needs changing as well.